 All Festivals have a zero-tolerance policy towards any kind of sexual assault or harassment.
 There is no evidence to suggest that more of these incidents take place at festivals, but organisers take this issue incredibly seriously in their planning and practices.
-These include the provision of welfare services, 24 hour security on campsites and arenas and close working relationships with police and other relevant agencies.
+This includes the provision of welfare services, 24 hour security on campsites and arenas and close working relationships with police and other relevant agencies.

-Safety and protection is important (read more about how to avoid crime at festivals here), but there also needs to be a focus on the cause and prevention of harassment and assault.
+Safety and protection are important (read more about how to avoid crime at festivals here), but there also needs to be a focus on the cause and prevention of harassment and assault.

 AIF Safer Spaces at Festivals